-HPLC, or high-performance liquid chromatography is a commonly used technique in laboratory settings for a variety of purposes, favoured for its efficiency, speed and incredibly high accuracy.
+HPLC or high-performance liquid chromatography is a commonly used technique in laboratory settings for a variety of purposes, favored for its efficiency, speed, and incredibly high accuracy.

 For anyone seeking to gain an advantage in their laboratory career, here are five things to know before starting your HPLC training.